zivtech/gatsby-drupal-kit/README.md

-(hello badcamp folks, this is only public for you :-D )
+# hello badcamp folks, this is only public for you :-D This is a week or so away from being usable and built against gatsby V2
 This a Drupal 8 gatsby V2 starter kit designed to work out-of-the-box (more or less) with a standard drupal 8 install profile.
 Currently a work in progress.

 Drupal site: http://dev-drupal-gatsby.pantheonsite.io/